SimpleSoftwareIO/simple-qrcode/README.md

 >The `merge` method only supports PNG at this time.

->You should use a high level of error correction when using the `merge` method to ensure that QrCode is still readable.
+>You should use a high level of error correction when using the `merge` method to ensure that the QrCode is still readable.
 We recommend using `errorCorrection('H')`.

 ![Merged Logo](/docs/imgs/merged-qrcode.png?raw=true)